AndrewC160/nextflow_CutNRun/README.md

 `PATH=$(readlink -e ngsutilsj):$PATH`

 This pipeline is also is missing R packages `clugPac`, `ascFunctions`, and `ascCutNRun`.
-These are not necessary for any steps other than the final report, and they will be updated shortly.
+These will be updated later, but for now essential functions are included in the R/R_functions directory.

+## Configuration

+By default Nextflow will operate within the bounds of the system it is run on (i.e. respecting memory/CPU limitations, etc.), but the `nextflow.config` file can be edited to set these limits explicitly.

 ## Execution